Introducing camdl: engineering rigor for stochastic compartmental modeling

 preq_procnoise.json 14 -55.32 — — — 0.93

-Δelpd is shown relative to the best-supported model (at the bottom); a more-negative Δelpd means worse predictive performance.Three columns to read. Δelpd is the expected-log-pointwise-predictive- density gap between this model and the best-supported one (zero at the bottom row by construction; more-negative means worse held-out prediction).
-The evidence column converts that gap to decibans (10 × log₁₀ of the likelihood ratio, so −10 dB means the data favour the other model by 10:1; see Kass & Raftery 1995 for the conventional “weak / positive / strong / decisive” scale).
-Probability-Integral-Transform (PIT) coverage at 90% is the fraction of held-out observations whose true value falls inside the model’s 90% predictive interval — near 0.90 for a well-calibrated model.
-All three columns are computed from held-out predictive scoring of the same boarding-school epidemic data fit under three observation models.
+Δelpd is shown relative to the best-supported model (at the bottom); a more-negative Δelpd means worse predictive performance.Here, the Δelpd column is the expected-log-pointwise-predictive-density gap between an alternative model and the best-supported one (which is in the bottom row; more-negative means worse held-out prediction).
+The evidence column converts that gap to decibans (10 × log₁₀ of the likelihood ratio, so −10 dB means the data favor the other model by 10:1; see Kass & Raftery 1995 for the conventional “weak / positive / strong / decisive” scale).
+Finally, the probability-Integral-Transform (PIT) coverage at 90% column shows the fraction of held-out observations whose true value falls inside the model’s 90% predictive interval, which should be near 0.90 for a well-calibrated (in the probabilistic sense) model.
+In the example above, all three columns are computed from held-out predictive scoring of a simple SEIR fit under two different observation models, and one process noise model.
 The 0.71 PIT coverage on Poisson flags it as underdispersed; NegBin and the process-noise variant are both well-calibrated at 0.93.
-The baseline pivots automatically to the best-supported model.
-This is the kind of output that makes routine model comparison cheap enough to actually do.

 Why a DSL pays off here

-Compartmental + camdl is often structurally cheaper than ABMs for the
+Compartmental modeling with camdl is often cheaper than ABMs for many of the

-calibration questions most epi modellers face.
-ABMs scale with population ×
+questions epi modelers face.
+ABMs scale with population × steps × interactions,

 On AI-assisted scientific software

-camdl reached this alpha in 974 commits over nine weeks; my first commit was on March 12.
-I like to do little back-of-the-envelope type calculations to anchor things in units that make relative sense.
-So to anchor the pace concretely: the repo is currently ~167,000 lines and ~6.85 MB of source text across OCaml, Rust, Python, Shell, Markdown, and config.
+I wrote the camdl alpha release with Claude Code in 974 commits over nine weeks (my first commit was on March 12).
+I like to do little back-of-the-envelope type calculations to anchor things in relative units that make intuiting these types of numbers easier.
+So try this exercise, and anchor this pace concretely: the camdl repo is currently ~167,000 lines and ~6.85 MB of source text across OCaml, Rust, Python, Shell, Markdown, and config.

 I type about 74 wpm on my laptop keyboard, which is about 22,200 characters per hour.
 If I personally were to type out the entire repo at my max typing speed, eight hours a day, five days a week, with zero pauses to think, debug, eat, or sleep, it would take ~7.7 work-weeks.
 The actual elapsed time was ~9 weeks.
-So even if I had done nothing but transcribe pre-written code at full speed for every working hour of the project, I would have just barely fit it into the calendar — with no time left over for design, debugging, statistical work, or any of the actual engineering.
+So even if I had done nothing but transcribe pre-written code at full speed for every working hour of the project, I would have just barely fit it into camdl’s development calendar — with no time left over for higher-level design, debugging, statistical work, or any of the actual engineering.
 (To be fair, the version of those nine weeks involving no emails, no meetings, and no Teams does have a certain monastic appeal.)
-At a realistic professional rate for compiler-and-Rust development — somewhere in the 10–50 finished-LoC-per-hour range, since that metric is famously noisy — solo hand-writing this codebase would have taken on the order of 1 to 3 years.
-When there’s less than twenty years left , we can’t spend 1 to 3 of them just building an easy-to-use, AI-friendly compartmental-modelling DSL — we need to be using it.
+At a realistic professional rate for compiler-and-Rust development (somewhere in the 10–50 finished-LoC-per-hour range, since that metric is famously noisy), solo hand-writing this codebase would have taken on the order of 1 to 3 years.
+When there’s less than twenty years left , we can’t spend 1 to 3 of them just building an easy-to-use, AI-friendly compartmental-modeling DSL — we need to be using it.

-So the pace isn’t possible with hand-typing alone, and it raises a question worth answering directly: how do you square AI-assisted development with the engineering rigor this post has been arguing for?
+So the pace isn’t possible with hand-typing alone, and it raises a question worth answering directly: how do you square AI-assisted development with the engineering rigor, central to camdl’s design, that this post has been arguing for?

-In the last eight months or so I have seen agentic coding tools get incredibly good at writing scientific software, bashing out intricate numerical algorithms carefully and in far less time than I could.3 The bet I made on the engineering side is that lots of planning iteration, compiled languages with algebraic types, thinking in terms of types (and lots of consolidation refactoring), and 1,204 tests would produce a software product with about the same number of bugs as the average alpha release — and hopefully fewer.
+In the last eight months or so I have seen agentic coding tools get incredibly good at writing scientific software, bashing out intricate numerical algorithms carefully and in far less time than I could.3 The bet I made on the engineering side is that lots of planning iteration, using compiled languages with algebraic types (a non-negotiable for me for this type of work), thinking in terms of types (and lots of consolidation refactoring), and 1,204 tests would produce a software product with about the same number of bugs as the average alpha release — and hopefully fewer.
 The same compiler-checked everything and CI gates that make camdl trustworthy for users are the infrastructure that keeps AI-assisted development in the rigorous mode rather than the vibe-coded one: when the agent gets something wrong, it shows up as a compile error or a failing test, not as a silent bug.

 My hope is that this AI-driven workflow I’ve been figuring out was enough to sculpt Claude into something like a second-year grad student that’s really good at coding, overseen in regular meetings by a graduate advisor.
 I think that’s about where we’re at with the interaction between scientists and AI.